viggo-gascou/EuroEval/docs/datasets/estonian.md

 The original full dataset consists of 10,420 / 523 / 523 samples for training,
 validation and testing, respectively.
 We use a 1,024 / 256 / 2,048 split for training,
 validation and testing, respectively.
-The test split is extended with additional examples from the test split.
+The test split is extended with additional examples from the train split.

 ```json
 {